06Anirudh24/Information-Retrieval/Boolean Information Retrieval System/IR-ASSIGNMENT-1.md

-# IR-ASSIGNMENT-1
-## _README_
+# Boolean IR System - Implementation ReadMe

-The following contains the function names in our code,their description and some test cases to evaluate them.
+This file contains the function names in our code, their description, and some test cases to evaluate them.

 # Functions
 ###  DATA PREPROCESSING